Pediatric Dilated Cardiomyopathy Workup

 The main role of ECG is to detect evidence of myocardial ischemia (pathologic Q waves with ST elevation and T-wave inversion in leads I, aVL, V5, V6) that might point to anomalous coronary artery as the etiology of the cardiomyopathy.
 A segmental myocarditis may result in ECG features of myocardial infarction.

 Cardiac arrhythmias, such as supraventricular/ventricular ectopy or tachycardia, may be revealed.
 These might indicate an underlying myocarditis or cardiomyopathy.
-On the other hand, if the arrhythmia is sustained, it may be the cause of the cardiomyopathy rather than the result (ie, tachycardia-mediated cardiomyopathy).
+On the other hand, if the arrhythmia is sustained, it may be the cause of the cardiomyopathy rather than the result (ie, tachycardia-induced cardiomyopathy).

 Cardiac Catheterization and Angiography